 They turn out light, fluffy on the inside and with a lovely crispy exterior every time!

-These Zeppole, Ricotta Doughnuts are best eaten right after they’re deep fried and dusted with powdered sugar.
+These Zeppole, Italian Ricotta Doughnuts are best eaten right after they’re deep fried and dusted with powdered sugar.
+That’s when they’re at their absolute best!
+Both crispy and soft to the bite.

-You really must try them because they are absolutely delicious!
+You really must try them because they are simply heavenly!

-But fair warning, these doughnuts are highly addictive and will disappear in a flash!
+But fair warning, these Italian doughnuts are highly addictive and will disappear in a flash!

 If you make this recipe remember to tag @marisasitaliankitchen on Instagram so I can see your creation!